 You can donate if you have had a piercing, tattoo or blood transfusion but we can’t complete the blood tests until 4 months after this.

-If you would like more information about donation or to get a donor pack please use the Contact Form and we will get back to as soon as we can.
+If you would like more information about donation or to get a paper copy of the screening form, please use the Contact Form and we will get back to as soon as we can.

 Frequently Asked Questions

 Do I need to live near the milk bank?

 No, we can collect donor milk from all over mainland Scotland.